A Global Bias-Correction DC Method for Biased Estimation under Memory Constraint: Simulation Studies

 \section{Simulation Studies}

 The goal of this section is to comprehensively evaluate the performance of the proposed method by a series of simulations.
-To this end, the newly proposed BR-GE for biased LASSO, Ridge and N-W estimators is compared respectively with the naive averaging estimators and DC-expression estimators from LASSO and Ridge estimators in linear model, and the naive averaging estimators and DC-expression estimators from N-W estimator in nonparametric model.
-Various experiment conditions such as the correlation among data, and heterogeneity or homogeneity of the distributions of data are overall considered in the procedure simulation studies.
+To this end, the newly proposed BC-GE for biased LASSO and Ridge and N-W estimators is compared respectively with the naive averaging estimators and DC-expression estimators (\ref{(2.3)}) and (\ref{(2.6)}) from LASSO and Ridge estimators in linear model, and the naive averaging estimators from N-W estimator in nonparametric model.
+Various experiment conditions such as the correlation among data, and heterogeneity or homogeneity of the distributions of data are overall considered in the procedures of simulation studies.
 As an object of reference, the full data estimator that is computed on the entire dataset is considered as well.
 The mean squared error (for the parametric model) and the mean integrated squared error (for the nonparametric model) are used to measure the performance of the involved estimators.
 The simulation results of the estimation bias are also reported for checking the bias-correction of the new method.
+All the criterions computed are based on 500 repetitions.